-IWSVA only supports fresh installations if you are running a version of IWSVA older than IWSVA 6.5.
+IWSVA 6.5 SP2 supports fresh installations and upgrades from IWSVA 6.5 SP1.
 Upgrading an existing IWSS or IWSA installation is not supported.
 The fresh installation process formats your existing system to install IWSVA. (see Installing IWSVA on page 3-4).